The virtual Euler characteristic for binary matroids: Counting points in the distinct column locus of the Grassmannian

 \section{Counting points in the distinct column locus of the Grassmannian}

 By Proposition \ref{prop:BrnGrsimp}, we have

-The main result of this section is the following Theorem \ref{thm:grsimp}, in which we compute the analog of the right-hand side of this equation where $\FF_{2}$ is replaced by any finite field $\FF_{q}$ where $q=p^e$ for any prime number $p$.
+In this section we prove Theorem \ref{thm:grsimp}, in which we compute the analog of the right-hand side of this equation where $\FF_{2}$ is replaced by any finite field $\FF_{q}$ where $q=p^e$ for any prime number $p$.
+First, we record three identities that we will need.